amy4041/123/README.md

 I found that I forgot to bring my key with me.
 I was locked out of my door.

 I called my landlord and wait for him to open the door for me.

+While waiting for the landlord, I go for a walk.